yasirusama61/battery-aging-classification/README.md

 The data split maintained an 80-20 ratio between training and testing sets, with stratification ensuring that the relative proportions of **Healthy**, **Moderate Aging**, and **Aged** categories were consistent in both subsets.

-#### Confusion Matrix Insights
-- The model accurately predicted **95,360** instances as `Healthy`, showing its strength in identifying this class with no false negatives or positives.
-- **6,412** instances of `Moderate Aging` were correctly identified, with no misclassifications in this category.
-- The `Aged` class had **6,693** correct predictions with only **1** misclassification, indicating the model's strong performance even in this minority class.

-This near-perfect performance highlights the model's robustness and its ability to generalize well across all aging stages.

 #### Model Training and Evaluation:
 - We used a **Random Forest Classifier** as the primary model for battery aging classification.
 - The data was split using a **time-based split** approach to ensure temporal consistency, with 80% of the data used for training and 20% for testing.